chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

 ## Pre-requisites

 1. To start with the supermarket integration, firstly, use the `chef-automate` binary to create an **Airgap Installation Bundle (`.aib`)** for Automate on an internet-connected host.
 Refer to the [System Requirement](/automate/system_requirements/) page for the hardware and software requirements.
-You can also refer to the [Airgapped Installation](/automate/airgapped_installation/) page for the validation of airgapped installation.
+Refer to the [Airgapped Installation](/automate/airgapped_installation/) page for the complete steps of airgapped installation.
+Once you are done with the deployment of Automate, following the steps below:

-1. SSH into to your ec2 instance and download the Chef Automate command-line tool from the current release channel.

-    ```cd
-    curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip | gunzip - > chef-automate && chmod +x chef-automate
-    ```

-1. Download the airgapped installation bundle of the latest automate version to an internet-connected machine using the following command:

-    ```bash
-    curl https://packages.chef.io/airgap_bundle/current/automate/latest.aib -o </path/to/airgap-install-bundle>
-    ```

-    Or download the airgapped bundle of a specific version of automate using the command below:

-    ```bash
-    curl https://packages.chef.io/airgap_bundle/current/automate/<version>.aib -o </path/to/airgap-install-bundle>

-    ```

-1. Deploy the Airgap Installation Bundle using the following command:

-    ```bash
-    chef-automate deploy --airgap-bundle automate-<version>.aib --product automate --product infra-server
-    ```

 1. Check the status of all the components using the following command:

     ```bash
     chef-automate status
-    ```

-1. Check the logs using the following command:

-    ```bash
-    journalctl -u chef-automate -f
     ```

 1. Create a user using the following command: